 Posted on 08 Jul 2012

-One of the worse nightmares for a housewife is burnt sugar.
-It’s almost impossible to remove, and some people generally consider stoves and ovens ruined when there’s burnt sugar on them.
-However, there’s still hope, don’t give up – here’s a method for cleaning burnt sugar from an oven:
+One of the worse nightmares for a housewife is burnt sugar in the oven.
+It's almost impossible to remove, and some people generally consider stoves and ovens completely ruined when there's burnt sugar on them.
+However, there's still hope, don't give up - here's a method for cleaning burnt sugar from an oven.

 You will need some household ammonia, a glass dish, some kind of eye protection, a plastic ice windshield scraper, a heavy duty scouring pad, a pair of rubber gloves, some paper towels, and oven cleaner.

 1. Before you start cleaning, check if the oven is turned off and has cooled off.

 2. Put on your eye protection and the pair of rubber gloves before you start working with the ammonia.
 Pour some in the glass dish until you fill half of it, and then put it on the oven rack.
 Close the oven door before you remove the gloves and eye protection.

 3. Leave it like that for 12 hours.
 During that time, you mustn't use the oven.
 The ammonia fumes will loosen the sugar, as well as all other stains and dirt on the inside of the oven.

 4. Put on the rubber gloves and the eye protection, and only then can you open the oven again.